eclipse-909/Algorithms/README.md

 TODO
 ## bin
 Contains the output executables for the assignments.
 These will be for Windows x86_64 only.
-## include
-Common header files that will be shared among each assignment.
-## src
-Common source files that will be shared among each assignment.
 ## commands.sh
-If you don't get CMake to work, I will try to prepare some commands that compiles everything.
+If you don't get makefile to work, I will try to prepare some commands that compiles everything.
-I am using CLion so there are probably some config files or settings that make it work correctly.